Abhishek-Verma79/Movie-app/README.md

 ### Prerequisites

-- Node.js installed on your local machine
+- Node.js should be installed on your local machine

 ### Installation Steps